Kiest Business College, 1894 - 1896

 Morgan Business College, 1896 - 1911

-Here is a list of milestones in the history of Thomas College, beginning with its origin as Keist Business College on Main Street, Waterville, in 1894.
+Here is a list of milestones in the history of Thomas College, beginning with its origin as Kiest Business College on Main Street, Waterville, in 1894.

-1894 - Keist Business College was founded three floors above F.W.
+1894 - Kiest Business College was founded three floors above F.W.
 Woolworth Co. in the Edith Building as a non-sectarian co-educational college dedicated to career training.

-1896 - Keist Business College, with a growing reputation for coeducational career training, was purchased by William Morgan.
+1896 - Kiest Business College, with a growing reputation for coeducational career training, was purchased by William Morgan.
 It was renamed Morgan Business College.

 1911 - Morgan Business College was purchased by Peterborough, N.H., railroad administrator John L. Thomas Sr., who himself was a business college graduate.
 The College was renamed Morgan-Thomas Business College.
 For more than 45 years the college trained accountants and secretaries, and gained an excellent reputation and saw increased enrollment.
 Thomas, “principal” of the school, developed a reputation as a gifted teacher.